bowman2001/perplexdoc/content/doc/attribute/anchor/index.md

 ## No link checks for manual anchors {.h-info}

-Unfortunately, the template handling the links can’t check our own anchors.
-When a link reference to a manual anchor is validated, it appears missing and produces a bogus warning, if the `errorLevel:` for `fragments:` is set to `warning`.
-This does not affect the result, the links are always rendered as we have typed them.
-But in case we place a lot of these anchors, the warnings get annoying.
-Therefore, the default is set to `ignore`.
+Unfortunately, the render hook for links can not check a manual anchor.
+It appears missing and produces a bogus warning, if the `errorLevel:` for `fragments:` is set to `warning`.
+This does **not** affect the result, the links are always rendered.
+(See [link validation](/doc/basic/link#validation)).

-{{< mnote up=20 >}}
-The error-level for fragments can’t be set to `error` because of this.
-{{< /mnote >}}